techgnosis/grafana-stack/README.md

 Cortex write - `/api/v1/push`

 # TODO
-1. Use custom YAML for Grafana too.
-Little more complicated but it shouldn't be..
+1. Figure out required PromQL for HotROD

 ## Image Rendering
 Image Rendering is actually a Grafana OSS feature.
 You can capture images of panels when panel alerts go off, and send that image with the alert.